Duncan D. Hunter: Tenure

 In April 2019, he pretended to cross the Mexico–United States border, in a bid to show that it was easy for immigrants to enter into the country.
 Hunter's Democratic challenger, Ammar Campa-Najjar, pointed out that actually leaving the country would violate the terms of Hunter's pretrial release after he was indicted on illegal spending of campaign funds.
 In the video, Hunter says he is at "the grand border wall in Yuma, Arizona," while standing next to a waist-high barrier near the border.
 Hunter indicated that the small barrier was in fact the border wall and elaborated that "This is what we expect to stop people, transnational terrorists, families, all illegal aliens from coming across the border.
 This is it."
 He then proceeded to step over the wall and declare "There you go.
 That's how easy it is to cross the border in Yuma, Arizona."
-The Border Patrol released a statement correcting Hunter's false claims and said that the "border wall" was actually a vehicle barrier 70–100 ft from the actual border which follows the Colorado River.
+The Border Patrol released a statement correcting Hunter's claims and said that the "border wall" was actually a vehicle barrier 70–100 ft from the actual border which follows the Colorado River.
 Hunter had asked to stop at the barrier while on a courtesy ride-along.
+A month after Hunter's visit criticizing the Yuma Sector's porous border, the Border Patrol announced, on May 22, 2019, that The Yuma Sector had surpassed 50,000 illegal crossings and apprehensions, making it the 3rd most illegally crossed border sector in the nation.

 In 2019, the Marine Corps sent a cease-and-desist letter to Hunter, asking him to immediately stop using the Marine Corps Eagle, Globe, and Anchor emblem and a Corps motto on political mailers to constituents.
 A spokesman for the Marines explained that the Eagle, Globe, and Anchor are trademarked and that federal law bars the use of the Marine seal and emblem for political purposes.
 Hunter used the Marine iconography in a racially charged mailer attacking his Democratic opponent and two Muslim congresswomen, attempting to link them to terrorism.
+Hunter had served three tours of duty with the Marines following the September 11 attacks.